-Pills to Heroin / Lunch and Learn - A documentary film created by the HOPE club, focusing on dealing with the misuse and abuse of prescription drugs.
-Followed by a discussion covering the growing epidemic of drug overdoses.
+Pills to Heroin / Lunch and Learn - A documentary film created by the HOPE club, focusing on dealing with drug overdoses, the misuse and abuse of opioids and heroin.
+Followed by a discussion covering the progression from prescription medication to heroin.